 Engaging in a co-creative process with adolescents and youth makes it easy to quickly identify what they find engaging and useful.
 Adolescents are more likely to visit health-care centres which they had a hand in designing, as these would be tailor-made to suit their needs and tastes.
 Adolescents will feel at ease opening up about sensitive issues such as sexual and reproductive health and mental health in a space where they feel comfortable.

 Creating friendly spaces through Human-centered Design — when done with sensitivity that the process naturally demands — would especially empower those who are usually marginalised and excluded from the design process: adolescents from rural areas, those who are disabled, adolescents from the LGBTQAI+ community, or those who are simply suspicious of mainstream healthcare.
+Discover this.

 The continuous cycle of feedback and improvement of the spaces will result in adolescents feeling that the health centers are truly their own.
 This will also motivate them to invite their friends and fellow peers to make use of the centers.
 In India, where there are few spaces for adolescents to call their own, well-designed adolescent health resource centers could make a huge impact, going beyond the original objective of better health.